pelsql/YourSqlDba/docs/maintenance/delegated-database-management.md

 allows application owners or senior support users to manage their non-production databases without receiving unrestricted SQL Server privileges.

+Delegation is useful when responsibility for an application is shared with someone who is not a DBA.
+For example, an application owner may need to refresh a test database from production, remove obsolete backups created by that workflow, or prepare a database for an application upgrade.
+Granting broad server permissions for these tasks would also allow operations on unrelated databases.
+YourSqlDba instead limits the delegated login to explicitly authorized source databases and, for restores, to target names derived from those sources.

+Application upgrades present an additional problem.
+The upgrade may require exclusive access to the database and a reliable point to which it can be restored if the upgrade fails.
+Disconnecting the current sessions is not always
+enough: application services, connection pools, monitoring tools, or scheduled processes may immediately reconnect.

+The maintenance-mode workflow addresses this by disconnecting users and temporarily renaming the database with the `_MaintenanceMode` suffix.
+Clients configured with the original database name can no longer reconnect to it.
+The application owner can then run and validate the upgrade against the renamed database.
+If necessary, the database can be restored to its pre-upgrade state;
+otherwise, the upgraded database is retained.
+In either case, the final step returns it to its original name and normal use.

 After validating the delegated workflows, remove broader permissions that are no longer required, such as membership in the `dbcreator` fixed server role or the `db_backupoperator` fixed database role.